Porsil/lab-boss/README.md

 ![Add Card](readme_assets/add_card.png)

-- From the cards to test page a card can be edited by both user groups by clcking the pencil icon in the top left corner of the card, this opens the Edit Card form.
+- From the cards to test page a card can be edited by both user groups by clicking the pencil icon in the top left corner of the card, this opens the Edit Card form.

 ![Edit Card](readme_assets/edit_card.png)